A 4.0-magnitude earthquake was recorded in central Oklahoma - ExBulletin

 A 4.0-magnitude earthquake was recorded in central Oklahoma

-KARNEY, Okla.
-(AP) — A 4.0-magnitude quake is among a series of six tremors that have struck central Oklahoma, the US Geological Survey reports.
-No injuries or major damage were reported after the quakes, which included a 3.3-magnitude quake and four smaller quakes that began early Thursday near the town of Carney, about 40 miles northeast of Oklahoma City.
-The Oklahoma Corporation Authority, which regulates the state’s oil and gas industry, is sending inspectors to the area to check wells that pump wastewater from oil and gas production into the ground that have been linked to earthquakes.
+Carney, Oklahoma. – A 4.0-magnitude earthquake was among a series of six tremors to hit central Oklahoma Thursday morning, according to the USGS.

+No injuries or major damage were reported in the aftermath of the quakes, which also included a 3.3-magnitude earthquake and began early Thursday near the town of Carney, about 40 miles northeast of Oklahoma City.

+“I know the earthquake was definitely felt here because I had a lot of phone calls early this morning,” said spokesman Don Jones of Stillwater, about 25 miles northeast of the epicenter.

 |